Shikihide stable

-Shikihide stable (式秀部屋, Shikihide-beya), full name Shikimori Hidegoro stable, is a stable of sumo wrestlers, part of the Dewanoumi ichimon or group of stables.
-It was set up in 1992 by former komusubi Ōshio.
-The stable did not produce a sekitori until 2012, when his top wrestler Senshō of Mongolia finally won promotion to the jūryō division in the January tournament after eleven years in sumo.
-The nineteen years and nine months Shikihide stable took to produce a sekitori is the longest by a newly established stable since World War II.
-Former maegashira Kitazakura took over as Shikihide-oyakata in January 2013 when his predecessor reached 65 years of age.
-As of January 2023, it had 19 wrestlers (17 listed on the banzuke).
+Shikihide stable (式秀部屋, Shikihide-beya), full name Shikimori Hidegoro stable, is a stable of sumo wrestlers, part of the Dewanoumi or group of stables.
+It was set up in 1992 by former Ōshio.
+The stable did not produce a until 2012, when his top wrestler Senshō of Mongolia finally won promotion to the division in the January tournament after eleven years in sumo.
+The nineteen years and nine months Shikihide stable took to produce a is the longest by a newly established stable since World War II.
+Former Kitazakura took over as Shikihide in January 2013 when his predecessor reached 65 years of age.
 It is situated in Ibaraki Prefecture, and along with Tatsunami stable is one of the stables furthest away from sumo's heartland of Ryōgoku.

+As of May 2026, the stable has 10 active wrestlers.